shawnweisfeld/KanbanPseudoStateTfsSubscriber/ReadMe.md

 About
 -----
 By default the Kanban column is not reportable.
-The goal of this TFS Server Plugin is to copy the Kanban column state to the work item where it will then flow through to the warehouse for reporting.
+The goal of this TFS Server Plugin is to copy the Kanban pseudo state to the work item where it will then flow through to the warehouse for reporting.

 Thank you: